 Clearly, everyone is familiar with this phase, since we see it – from time to time promoted by fans from the sidelines at football or basketball games.

 So what is the gospel writer doing?
 John is setting up a series of conversations or dialogues of Jesus with Nicodemus, the woman in our gospel today, and in the successive Lenten Sundays, the healing of the blind man, and the raising of Lazarus.
-All of these and more, let us listen to the conversation going on among these searching souls, whose thirst is quenched from the living waters that Christ along can give.
+All of these and more, let us listen to the conversation going on among these searching souls, whose thirst is quenched from the living waters that Christ alone can give.

-Especially in our own culture when speaking about religion outside the family and close friends may be difficult.
-According to an April, 2016 study, the Pew Center on Religion and Public Life reported that most Americans don’t argue about religion or even talk about it.
+Especially in our own culture, when speaking about religion outside the family and close friends may be difficult.
+According to an April 2016 study, the Pew Center on Religion and Public Life reported that most Americans don’t argue about religion or even talk about it.
 Their polling shows that half of U.S. adults seldom or never discuss religion with non-family members.

 This is why we take time today, to read these bible narratives, and speak and listen to, especially those who are about to receive the Easter sacraments.
 What’s your life story, how have you come to Christ, and our particular parish community?
-These and so many more questions can help forward a conversation how about to best enrich our faith experience here and now.
+These and so many more questions can help forward a conversation about how to best enrich our faith experience here and now.